Taking the Next Step with Generative Artificial Intelligence: The Transformative Role of Multimodal Large Language Models in Science Education: Applications of Multimodal LLMs for Science Education

 Engaging with specialized laboratory equipment is an essential aspect of students' scientific inquiry processes, but instructions often refer to laboratory equipment in technical terms.
 Additionally, students sometimes also have difficulties with properly handling measuring and laboratory equipment \cite{Kechel2016}.
 In this context, MLLMs can offer images of unknown instruments, preventing thus misuse and confusion.
 Beyond the static augmentation of names of laboratory equipment by explanatory images, MLLMs hold the potential to guide students during the use of laboratory equipment.
 By capturing photos of laboratory equipment with devices like smartphones or tablets and detailing the issues faced during operation, MLLMs can effectively guide students through the process, adapting responsively to their needs (see \autoref{fig:gpt_chat}).

 Note-taking is crucial for the success of scientific inquiry, yet it can be a complex task.
 To be successful, students first need a basic understanding of what and how to write down their notes \cite{MacNeil2010}, which draws attention and ultimatively cognitive load during the process of scientific inquiry.
 MLLMs can help by transcribing spoken words into text summaries, which aids in note-taking without drawing any attention and cognitive capacities away from the scientific inquiry.
-The reduction of cognitive load might be beneficial, especially for introductory science courses.
+Educators must always carefully consider how to provide scaffolding in their teaching without leading students to, at worst, mindlessly follow procedures and outsource the actual thinking to the MLLM.
+Reducing cognitive load can be especially beneficial for introductory science courses.

 All these examples demonstrate the variety of how MLLMs can be employed in scientific practices, always aligning with basic multi-modal learning theories: multimodal aids can help students grasp complex scientific concepts and formulate relevant questions, which aligns with \citet{Mayer2021} and \citet{Schnotz2003} theories on the integration of text and images, facilitating the construction of mental models from different representations.
-For instance, the assistance in the proper use of laboratory equipment by providing images and explanatory content aligns with the call for effective organization of learning materials by \citet{Mayer2003}.
-Transcription assistance is a practical application of the signaling principle, potentially reducing the cognitive load on students and aiding in the efficient organization of information.
+In our framework (Section 3), this process relates to augmenting one modality with a second modality.
+The user can be either the educator or the student.
+Based on information provided by the user, the MLLM offers adaptive learning materials in a second modality.